Gert25/ReactNative/README.md

  `brew update`

  `brew cask install java`
- Testing if it is installed run the following in your terminal `javac -version` which should display something like `javac 1.8.0_131`
+ Testing if java is running in your environment run the following in your terminal `javac -version` which should display something like `javac 1.8.0_131`

   ### installing Android Studio